rp4rk/focused-will/common-misconceptions.md

 - [Shadow Mend](https://www.wowhead.com/spell=186263/)
 - [Shadow Covenant](https://www.wowhead.com/spell=314867/shadow-covenant)

-Arguably, Discipline has a stronger set of reactionary healing than Holy Priests, as not only are they not constrained by cooldowns such as [Holy Word: Serenity](https://www.wowhead.com/spell=2050) - they have the benefit of being able to stack several optional healing buffs.
+Arguably, Discipline has a competitive set of reactionary healing tools as Holy Priests, as not only are they not constrained by cooldowns such as [Holy Word: Serenity](https://www.wowhead.com/spell=2050) - they have the benefit of being able to stack several optional healing buffs.